built-on-openfin/workspace-starter/how-to/support-context-and-intents/README.md

 - How do I demonstrate intent support?

    - Information related to intents has been put into it's own [IntentSupport.md](IntentSupport.md) file
+- How do I demonstrate context support?

+   - The sample apps listed include a number examples of context sharing.
+They all share instruments (either using the fdc3 api or the interop api).
+Some examples are in the [public/views](public/views)folder.
+In there you will also see two examples of thirdparty content (google and trading view) that use preload scripts to listen and react to passed instruments.
+The view manifests for google and trading view also show how you can define a default context group for a view (they are both defaulted to be on the green context group out of the box).
+An example can be found here [preload-tradingview-view.json](public/views/preload-tradingview-view.json)
 ---

 ### Read more about [working with Workspace](https://developers.openfin.co/of-docs/docs/overview-of-workspace).